apify/apify-docs/content/docs/actors/publishing.md

 ## Running costs when making an actor public

-**IMPORTANT:** Note that if you make an actor publicly available and it's used by other people, their usage is not charged towards your account.
+**IMPORTANT:** Note that if you make an actor publicly available, and it's used by other people, their usage is not charged towards your account.
 The user running the actor is always the one who pays for the computational resources consumed by an actor's execution.